Doctors Note Logo

 Burning When You Pee?
 Why Dysuria Happens & Medically Approved Next Steps

-Next steps vary by cause, ranging from hydration and avoiding irritants to prompt testing and targeted treatment such as antibiotics for UTIs or STIs, with medical evaluation recommended if symptoms last more than a day or two or keep returning.
-There are several factors to consider; see the complete guidance below to understand key details that can shape your safest next move.
+Next steps depend on the cause and may range from hydration and avoiding irritants to targeted treatment such as antibiotics for UTIs or STIs.
+Seek medical evaluation if symptoms persist beyond a day or two or keep returning.

 answer background